niokasgami/Rpg-Maker-MZ-Typescript/README.md

 ## build the files
 Simply do rollup configfilename for the time being.
 In the futur their will be a NPM script command to just build the whole library in one call.

+## Roadmap
+ * Documents all the classes.
+ * Create RPG_Object, Manager , etc definitions files
+ * Convert the project to a NPM project.
+ * Create plugins helper.
+ * Establish the plugin environment
+ * Establish proper NPM command for ease the building.